 The views, opinions, and procedureal techniques expressed in the material are strictly those of the author and do not necessarily reflect those of Novus Scientific.
 CAUTION: Federal Law (USA) and laws in other countries restrict these devices to sale by or on the order of a physician.
-Refer to instructions for use provided with the product for complete Indications for Use, Contraindications, Warnings, Precautions, and Adverse Events prior to using this product.
+Caution: Read instructions for use which accompany the product for indications, contraindications, warnings and precautions.
+TIGR Matrix Surgical Mesh received 510(k) clearance by the FDA in 2010 and carries the CE-mark since 2011.